xuan13hao/VeinLogin/README.md

 interoperability.
 Its login, logout, session establishment, and shutdown are mainly achieved through SDDM (Simple Desktop Display Manager).
 SDDM is an open source display manager that can easily extend its original capabilities by modifying the source code.
-In this paper, authentication system is based on SDDM by modifying and adding a large amount of codes.
+In this project, authentication system is based on SDDM by modifying and adding a large amount of codes.
 Its finger vein recognition is supported through the PAM (Pluggable Authentication Modules) authentication framework, by which the identity of the user is authenticated when they login Space OS.
 Unlike other biometric technologies, such as fingerprint, finger vein is not easily